oslabs-beta/deValtio/README.md

 <img src="./deValtioLogo.png">

 # deValtio
-deValtio is a visualization and debugging tool for the Valtio proxy state management library for Reactjs.
+deValtio is a Google Chrome extension that serves as a visualization and debugging tool for the <a href="https://github.com/pmndrs/valtio">Valtio proxy state management library</a> for <a href="https://reactjs.org/">Reactjs</a>.